Differential graded cell 2-representations: Introduction

 However, there is emerging evidence that many features of categorification require the use of triangulated structures.
 Examples include categorified braid groups and categorical braid group actions \cite{ST,KS,Ro1,Ro2, RZ}, where braid relations hold only up to homotopy.
 Similarly, \cite{MMV} describes triangulated $2$-representations of Soergel bimodules in affine type $A$, which do not arise as triangulated hulls of finitary $2$-representations.
 Further examples of categorification on the level of triangulated categories include, e.g., \cite{BFK,CR,CL,JY}.
 This rich supply of examples motivates the development of a $2$-representation theory allowing $2$-categories to act on homotopy categories.

+A technical obstacle when working directly with triangulated $2$-categories and $2$-rep\-resentations is the lack of functoriality of crucial constructions such as taking cones, which motivates the use of further enriched structures.
+One categorically appealing choice here is to enrich in $\infty$-categories such as simplicial categories (e.g. the dg nerves of dg categories), but keeping track of higher morphisms is not conducive to doing explicit computations in examples.
+Thus, our compromise is to enrich by the $1$-category of (pretriangulated) dg categories and to consider pretriangulated $2$-categories and $2$-representations.
+This approach provides the desired functoriality properties while maintaining concreteness for applications.
+Indeed, there are examples of categorification using very explicit constructions of dg algebras and bimodules, such as dg $2$-categories coming from quantum group categorification at the complex parameter $i$ (see e.g. \cite{EQ1, EQ2, ElQ, EL, KQ, KT, Ti1}) or contact geometry (see e.g.\ \cite{Ti2, Ti3}).

-Instead of working directly with triangulated (homotopy) $2$-categories and $2$-rep\-resentations, there are technical advantages to working on a dg enriched level and considering pretriangulated $2$-representations.
-This approach was initiated in \cite{LM2}, where we introduce the relevant notions and study cyclic dg $2$-representations via dg algebra $1$-morphisms.
-In the present article, we continue to work with the same setup of dg $2$-categories and pretriangulated $2$-representations.
+A systematic treatment of pretriangulated $2$-representations of dg $2$-categories was initiated in \cite{LM2}.
+In the latter article, we introduce the relevant notions and study cyclic pretriangulated $2$-representations via dg algebra $1$-morphisms, inspired by the analogous theory for tensor categories in \cite{EGNO}.
+In the present article, we continue to work with the same setup.